1and1/Troilus/README.md

          .execute();
 ```

 The columns will be mapped by using `@Field` annotated fields.
-The JEE [`@Column`](http://docs.oracle.com/javaee/7/api/javax/persistence/Column.html) annotation is also supported for compatibility reasons.
+The JEE [`@Column`](http://docs.oracle.com/javaee/7/api/javax/persistence/Column.html) annotation is also be supported for compatibility reasons.
 However, the name field is supported only
 ``` java
 public class Hotel  {